ManaliChoramle/Q-A-Application-using-RAG/README.md

 **Overview**

 This project involves the development of an Employee HR Q&A application utilizing a Large Language Model (LLM) and Retrieval-Augmented Generation (RAG) techniques.
 The application aims to enhance employee experience by providing quick and accurate responses to HR-related queries.
-It leverages LLM capabilities to generate human-like answers and RAG to retrieve relevant information from a knowledge base, ensuring that employees receive contextually appropriate and precise responses.
+It leverages LLM capabilities to generate human-like answers and RAG to retrieve relevant information from HR policy PDF(knowledge base), ensuring that employees receive contextually appropriate and precise responses.

 **Need for the Project**